sokim1/Wettability_Metal-IonocovalentCeramic/README.md

-## Citing
+## How to cite

-If you use this code or data, please cite the following as appropriate.
+If you use this code or data in your research, please consider citing the following work:

+So Yeon Kim, Ju Li.
+Machine Learning of Metal-Ceramic Wettability.
+Journal of Materiomics, 2021. [doi.org/10.1016/j.jmat.2021.03.014](https://doi.org/10.1016/j.jmat.2021.03.014)

 ```
 @article{KIM2021,